Solution · PulseM WISP Upgrade

 Regional WISP

-An existing fixed-wireless ISP that wants its own SIM identity, voice services, and mobile presence alongside resale.
+An existing fixed-wireless ISP that wants its own SIM identity and mobile presence alongside resale.

 Rural Co-op

-A community or rural broadband entity that already owns towers and fiber and wants to layer mobile service onto the same footprint.
+A community or rural broadband entity that already owns towers and fibre and wants to layer mobile service onto the same footprint.

 Pacific Operator

-A small-island operator that needs mobile control, service, and messaging functions on a regional cost base.
+A small-island operator that needs mobile control and service continuity on a regional cost base.

 Neutral Host